 Learn to be flexible with learning.
 This was fun.
 Not everything went as planned but was still learning and fun.

-What you will find in these printables:
+What you will find in the Free Valentines Sight Word Puzzles:

 - 3 different pages

 - It has the following 3 letter Sight words: and, big, can, for, not, one, red, run, see, the, two, you, all, are, ate, did, eat, get, new, now, ran, saw, say, she, too, was, who, yes, any, ask, fly, had, has, her him, his, how let may, old, put, buy, its, off, sit, use, why, cut, for, got, hot, own, six, ten, try